Shedding Light on Psychology’s Dark Triad

 The technical definition of the Dark Triad, as stated in Jonason and Webster’s article, is rather daunting: “the Dark Triad as a whole can be thought of as a short-term, agentic, exploitative social strategy...” (p.
 420).
 This means, in simpler terms, that people who show these qualities are trying to get away with acting out against others in order to achieve their own ends.
 Each of the individual qualities alone can make life difficult for those who know people like this.
 Combined, the Dark Triad traits in another person close to you can be detrimental to your mental health.

-People who score high on the traditional Dark Triad measures that test each of the three qualities separately show a pattern of behavior that in fact combines the worst of all worlds.
+People who score high on the traditional Dark Triad measures that test each of the three qualities separately show a pattern of behavior that combines the worst of all worlds.
 They seek out multiple, casual sex partners.
 When someone gets in their way, they act out aggressively to take what they want.
 Oddly enough, although their self-esteem doesn’t seem to be either higher or lower than others, people who score high on the Dark Triad qualities have an unstable view of themselves.
 Perhaps reflecting the aggressiveness inherent in the Dark Triad, these tendencies are more likely to be shown by men, particularly those who are high on psychopathy and Machiavellianism.

 - I tend to manipulate others to get my way.